 Furthermore and in consideration of the minimum commitment of 10% of Sustainable Investments with an environmental objective, the Sub-Fund invests in investee companies considered as "best performer" when benefiting over the best top three rating (A, B or C, out of a rating scale going from A to G) within their sector on at least one material environmental or social factor.

 Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
-There is no minimum committed rate for the Sub-Fund.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?